 Specific to housing authorities, county appointments have become embroiled in political stalemates that impact the ineffectiveness of the authority.
-Housing authorities and their executive directors need to be responsive to the local decision making process.
-The League supports legislation reforming the state's Housing Authority Law to provide more protection of urban interests.
-To assist in establishing responsive authorities, state civil service procedures for housing authority executive directors should be removed.
+Housing authorities and their executive directors need to be responsive to the local decision exponentially by mandates to comply with federal and state regulations.
+Municipalities need flexibility and local discretion to decide the most appropriate way to pay for infrastructure costs.